LSB1990/Course-Project-Getting-and-Cleaning-Data/CodeBook.md

 angle(): Angle between to vectors.

+### Additional Variable:

+Activities: type of activities that are performed during the measurement.
+Subject ID: unique number that are identifying or suject.

 Finallly the data are from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

 And more informations can be found at that adress.